 When you’re looking to decide which product is a healthier option, don’t just compare calories, compare ingredients.

-So much food is packed with unnecessary sweeteners and saturated fats which don’t provide your body with the nutrients it needs to perform its best.
-So, when you’re choosing a food item, look for the shortest ingredient list.
-The more ingredients you can pronounce, the better.
+So much food is packed with saturated fats and sugars which don’t provide your body with the nutrients it needs to perform its best.
+So, when you’re choosing a food item, make sure you take a second look.

 Check Calories Carefully